There’s nothin’ on the Gulf Coast quite like fried shrimp.

-But if you’re counting calories, it’s easy to feel guilty over eating fried food of any kind.
+But if you’re kicking off the new year by counting calories, it’s easy to feel guilty over eating fried food of any kind.

 Not to worry, though!
-We’ve got a few tips for you fried shrimp fans that’ll help you stay on the healthier side without sacrificing all that fresh Alabama Gulf shrimp.
+We’ve got a few ideas for you fried shrimp fans that’ll help you stay on the healthier side without sacrificing all that fresh Alabama Gulf shrimp.